dd-sword2¶

 A deposit is created by binary file deposit.
 The other options that SWORDv2 specifies are currently not supported.
 Furthermore, the only

-packaging that is supported is http://purl.org/net/sword/package/BagIt
+packaging that is supported is http://purl.org/net/sword/package/BagIt.
+This means that:

 - the payload of the upload must be a ZIP file containing a bag;